Best Restaurants & Pubs in Split, Croatia

 Even this restaurant is not in very center, it’s worth 10 minutes walk to Domovinskog Rata street N° 29a.

 This is the best vegetarian/vegan restaurant to eat in Split.
-This hidden gem is hard to find but using this map you’ll find your way to Makrovega.
-It’s located in Lestina N°4 street, tel. +385-21-394440.
+This hidden gem is hard to find but it is totally worth the trouble.
+It’s located in Lestina N°4 street.
 Open Mon-Fri 9-21h, Sat 8-16h.

 The vegetarian restaurant in Split was open in 2003 with the aim of improving healthy diet, particularly vegetarianism and macrobiotics and to improve the quality of life, social development and environmental protection.